YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Some soreness, tightness, burning, numbness, and pressure sensitivity in the donor area can be normal after FUE hair transplant.
 Severe donor area pain should not be ignored, especially if it is getting worse, becoming constant, disturbing sleep, or appearing with heat, spreading redness, swelling, discharge, bad smell, fever, or skin changes.

-The safest answer is to judge the pain together with timing, appearance, pressure, medication response, and general symptoms.
+The safer way to answer is to judge the pain together with timing, appearance, pressure, medication response, and general symptoms.
 Pain after surgery needs context, not guesswork.

 This can happen even when the donor looks acceptable from the outside.
 Skin appearance and pain intensity do not always match perfectly in the first week.
 The surface may look clean while the small extraction wounds and surrounding sensory nerves are still irritated.